Ikkyū: Training and enlightenment

+In 1420, Ikkyū was meditating in a boat on Lake Biwa when the sound of a crow sparked satori.
+When Ikkyū told Kasō of his experience, Kasō replied, "This is the enlightenment of a mere arhat, you’re no master yet."
+Ikkyū responded, "Then I’m happy to be an arhat, I detest masters."
+Thus, Kasō declared, "Ha, now you really are a master."
+Kasō confirmed Ikkyū's great enlightenment and granted him inka.
+However, when presented with his inka, Ikkyū threw it to the ground and stomped off.
+Kasō retained the inka for safekeeping, but when Ikkyū learned of this, he tore it to pieces.
+Later, when his disciples had it pieced back together, Ikkyū burned it completely.

+Ikkyū came up against the jealousy of Yoso, a more senior student who eventually came to run the monastery.
+In Ikkyū's poems, Yoso appears as a character unhealthily obsessed with material goods, who sold Zen to increase the prosperity of the temple.

 Vagabond

 Ikkyū could sometimes be a troublemaker.
 Known to drink in excess, he would often upset Kaso with his remarks and actions to guests.
 In response, Kaso gave inka to Yoso and made him Dharma heir.
 Ikkyū quickly left the temple and lived many years as a vagabond.
 He was not alone, however, as he had a regular circle of notable artists and poets from that era.
-Around this time, he established a relationship with a blind singer, Mori, who became the love of his later life.
+Around this time, he established a sexual relationship with a blind singer, Mori, who became the love of his later life.

-Ikkyū worked to live Zen outside of formal religious institutions.
-However, the Ōnin War had reduced Daitokuji to ashes, and Ikkyū was elected abbot late in life, a role he reluctantly took on.
-This firmly placed him in one of the most important Zen lineages.
-In 1481, Ikkyū died at the age of 87 from acute ague.